Inventure71/ReminderZs/INFO.md

-# ReminderZs – Quick Info
+# projectLoom – Quick Info

 This app provides a block‑based UI (Electron) with a Python backend to generate scripts.